Cheshunt: Economic and urban development

-Public realm improvements, proposed in the early 21st century, include the planned restoration of Grundy Park.
-The site, previously used as a leisure complex, has been proposed for redevelopment as a landscaped park with new facilities, subject to ongoing local planning initiatives.

-In 2020, the Birch Hotel opened in Cheshunt within Theobalds Park Estate, a Grade II listed Georgian building constructed in 1763 on the former grounds of the demolished Theobalds Palace.
-In early 2025, the Theobalds Park Estate was acquired by Surya Hotels, with further developments and improvements announced as part of future plans.

-Although Tesco relocated its corporate headquarters from Cheshunt to Welwyn Garden City in 2016, the company had been based in the town since the 1960s, during which it played a role in local employment and business development.
+In 1973, Tesco established its headquarters at Delamere Road in Cheshunt.
+The site remained Tesco's headquarters until 2016, when the company moved its headquarters to Welwyn Garden City.
+The former Tesco headquarters was subsequently demolished to make way for the new "Cheshunt Lakeside" development of 1,700 homes alongside a new school and shops.

-Cheshunt continues to function as a commuter settlement, supported by its transport connections, including proximity to the M25 motorway and rail links via Cheshunt railway station.
+Cheshunt today functions as a commuter settlement, supported by its transport connections, including proximity to the M25 motorway and rail links.
+In a survey in 2019 by the This Is Money website, Cheshunt was ranked as the best commuter town for people working in London based on factors including property prices, travel time, and local amenities.

 Geography

 Location and topography

 Cheshunt is located in the Borough of Broxbourne, Hertfordshire, approximately 13 mi north of central London.

-The town lies within the Lea Valley, a broad floodplain shaped by the River Lea, which flows south into the River Thames.
-The topography is largely flat with gentle undulations, ranging between 20 and 60 metres above sea level.
-The area's geological composition includes Quaternary alluvial deposits and Eocene London Clay, contributing to the fertile soils historically suited for market gardening.
+The town lies within the Lea Valley, the wide, gently-sloping valley of the River Lea, which flows south into the River Thames.
+The area's geological composition includes Quaternary alluvial deposits and Eocene London Clay, contributing to the fertile soils which made the area particularly suited for market gardening.

 Hydrology and natural features

-The River Lea and its network of waterways—including the Lee Navigation, Small River Lea, Rags Brook and Turnford Brook—traverse Cheshunt, shaping the town's hydrological landscape and supporting a vibrant ecosystem.
-These watercourses form part of the 10000 acre Lee Valley Park, a linear green corridor that includes wetlands, woodlands, and recreational areas.
+The River Lea and its network of waterways–including the Lee Navigation, Small River Lea, Rags Brook and Turnford Brook–form part of the 10000 acre Lee Valley Park, a linear green corridor that includes wetlands, woodlands, and recreational areas.

-Turnford Brook, a minor tributary of the River Lea, rises near Wormley and flows southeast beneath the A10 and the New River via an aqueduct at Turnford.
+Turnford Brook, a minor tributary of the River Lea, rises near Wormley and flows south-east beneath the A10 and the New River via an aqueduct at Turnford.
 It continues through Cheshunt Wash, a low-lying area that also receives flow from Rags Brook, before running under the West Anglia Main Line and eventually joining the Small River Lea in the River Lee Country Park.

-Cheshunt Wash, part of the River Lea floodplain, plays a key role in local flood management and supports wetland habitats.
-The area is subject to flood risk and includes zones designated as 'Danger for Most' under hazard assessments related to nearby development.